ReddyDivya/Books-n-Things/Books-n-Things/README.md

 - The animation shorthand CSS property applies an animation between styles.
 - animation-name | animation-duration | animation-timing-func | animation-delay
+- To get an animation to work, you must bind the animation to an element.

 	### The @keyframes Rule

 	- When you specify CSS styles inside the @keyframes rule, the animation will gradually change from the current style to    the new style at certain times.

-- To get an animation to work, you must bind the animation to an element.
+	- the keywords "from" and "to" (which represents 0% (start) and 100% (complete)).

 	### animation-duration